 This model program attempts to bridge a gap between theory on leadership, community leadership, culturally ethno-relative concepts of leadership, and leadership development with actual practice in leadership development for youth.
-This article illuminates the dilemma.
+This article illuminates the dilemma, and presents these lessons:

 For Nonprofits: This article makes a case for an asset-based, inclusive, model for helping youth develop positions of leadership appropriate to their own interests and sense of future – a model that’s ready to incorporate into existing nonprofit structures with similar values.

 For Grantmakers: Actual fundable models of youth leadership development are hard to come by.
 But here’s one!